stuson/dragon-heist-mad-mage-notes/README.md

 ## Usage

-This repo was written with [Obsidian](https://obisidian.md), and is best viewed within the application due to the features and unique syntax flavour etc.
+This repo was written with [Obsidian](https://obisdian.md), and is best viewed within the application due to the features and unique syntax flavour etc. You can still view from this site but links and images will be broken.

 ### Setup

 1. [Download Obsidian](https://obsidian.md) and run the setup
 2. Download this repo either [as a zip](zipball/main) or clone with Git
-3.
-4. Launch Obsidian and open that folder as a vault
+3. Launch Obsidian and open that folder as a vault
-5. Switch the view to "reading" if you avoid
+4. Switch to reading mode if you're just viewing the info (you can toggle using `Ctrl+e`)